Skip to Content

 Child Custody Lawyer in Denton

-When a conservatorship dispute begins, many parents worry most about one thing: losing time with their children.
-If you are facing a custody case in or around Denton, you may feel pulled between court dates, daily responsibilities, and the fear of what a judge might decide.
-You do not have to navigate this alone.
+When a conservatorship dispute begins, most parents worry about one thing: losing time with their children.
+If you’re facing a custody case in or around Denton, you may feel pulled between court dates, daily responsibilities, and the fear of what a judge might decide.
+You don’t have to navigate this alone.

 Mathur Law Offices, P.C. is a North Texas family law firm that helps parents work through custody disputes with clear guidance and personal attention.
-Founded in 1999, our firm has represented individuals and families across the region for decades.
-We focus on understanding your family’s circumstances and goals, then working with you to pursue arrangements that support your child’s stability and wellbeing.
+Founded in 1999, we have represented individuals and families across the region for decades.
+We focus on understanding your family’s circumstances and goals, then working with you to seek arrangements that support your child’s stability and well-being.
+Because we handle immigration matters in-house, we can also address how immigration status intersects with custody, travel, or relocation planning without requiring a separate referral.

-Get comprehensive legal guidance from a child custody attorney you can trust.
-Call (888) 867-5191 or contact us promptly to schedule your consultation.
+Get direct legal guidance from a child custody attorney you can trust.
+Call (888) 867-5191 or contact us to schedule your consultation.

 How We Approach Conservatorship Cases